mdeweerd/zha-toolkit/README.md

 ```

 Before restarting, you may also want to enable debug verbosity.
-`zha_toolkit` isn't verbose when you use it occasionnaly.
+`zha-toolkit` isn't verbose when you use it occasionnaly.
 As it's a
 service, there is no really good way to inform the user about errors other
 than the log.